Downpayment Assistance Programs

-Habitat of Seattle/South King County builds decent, affordable homes for families in need.
-Homeowners invest hundreds of hours of their own labor – sweat equity – into building their Habitat house and they pay a no-profit, no-interest mortgage.
+Habitat for Humanity Seattle-King County builds, renovates and repairs affordable homes for families in need.
+Homeowners invest up to 500 hours of sweat equity into building their home and pay a zero percent interest mortgage.

 HomeSight is a nonprofit community development corporation that promotes affordable homeownership opportunities through homebuyer education and financial planning, buyer purchase assistance loan underwriting and origination, and new home construction.
 Through private and public partnerships, HomeSight provides purchase assistance to qualified first-time homebuyers in the form of a low interest loan, and potential borrowers may access up to $70,000 in downpayment assistance.